|

 new to say or propose, instead resorting to a mushy romance which

-Rooney Mara and Jason Segel never are close to give the necessary
+Rooney Mara and Jason Segel never come close to give the necessary

 weight or chemistry.
 Besides, their dull characters don't deserve